SarkiMudboy/learning-notes/Computer Architecture Notes.md

 - Multiple Instruction ISA: Single ISA are hard/stressful to implement, to ease the pain we can split the Single ISA into multiple ISA:
 	In any instruction set, we need at least three types of instructions:
 	1. We need arithmetic instructions to perform operations such as add, subtract, multiply, and divide.
 Most instruction sets also have specialized instructions in this category to perform logical operations such as logical OR and NOT.
-	2. [MOVE] We need data transfer instructions that can transfer values between memory locations and can load constants into memory locations.
+	2. MOVE -  We need data transfer instructions that can transfer values between memory locations and can load constants into memory locations.
-	3. [BRANCH] We need branch instructions that can start executing instructions at different points in the program based on the values of instruction operands
+	3. BRANCH - We need branch instructions that can start executing instructions at different points in the program based on the values of instruction operands

 - Summary of theoretical study of computers:
 	1. The problem of designing a complete ISA is the same as that of designing a universal machine.
 A universal machine can run any program.
 We can map each instruction in the ISA to an action in this universal machine.
 A universal machine is the most powerful computing machine known to man.
 If a universal machine cannot compute the result of a program because it never terminates (infinite loop), then all other computing machines are also guaranteed to fail for this program.